ordercloud-api/ordercloud-javascript-sdk/docs/Categories.md

 var opts = {
   'depth': "depth_example", // String | Depth of the category.
-  'search': "search_example", // String | Word or phrase to search for.
+  'search': "search_example", // String | Search of the category.
-  'searchOn': "searchOn_example", // String | Comma-delimited list of fields to search on.
+  'searchOn': ["searchOn_example"], // [String] | Search on of the category.
-  'sortBy': "sortBy_example", // String | Comma-delimited list of fields to sort by.
+  'sortBy': ["sortBy_example"], // [String] | Sort by of the category.
-  'page': 56, // Number | Page of results to return.
-Default: 1
+  'page': 56, // Number | Page of the category.
-  'pageSize': 56, // Number | Number of results to return per page.
-Default: 20, max: 100.
+  'pageSize': 56, // Number | Page size of the category.
-  'filters': {key: "filters_example"} // {String: String} | Any additional key/value pairs passed in the query string are interpretted as filters.
-Valid keys are top-level properties of the returned model or 'xp.???'
+  'filters': {key: "filters_example"} // {String: String} | Filters of the category.
 };
 apiInstance.List(catalogID, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);